PhilipDaniels/rsforcs/README.md

 ## Pending material
 #### Build
 This doesn't handle code coverage but I always do 'watchexec -e rs "cargo test"'.
+Actually add some filter examples to the LINQ sections.

 #### Performance
 [profile.release]